sfc-gh-kchilds/Getting_Started_Geospatial/lab_instructions/Part2.md

     @advanced_analytics.public.aa_stage/food_delivery_reviews.csv
     (file_format = > 'csv_format_nocompression');
 ```

- Congratulations!
+Congratulations\!
 Now you have `Orders_reviews` table containing 100K Orders with reviews.

 ## Step 2.
 Preparing and running the prompt

 In this step, you will prepare the prompt to run the analysis.
 For the task at hand, you will use the `CORTEX.COMPLETE()` function because it is purpose-built to power data processing and data generation tasks.
 First, let's create a cortex role.
 In the query below change the username AA to the username you used to login to Snowflake.

 ```sql
 CREATE OR REPLACE ROLE cortex_user_role;